IBM/ibm-spectrum-scale-container-native-helm/INSTALL.md

 for more information about the available options.
 Also change *insecureSkipVerify* accordingly for your environment.
 Here, the [config.yaml](config.yaml) file uses *true* as default to skip TLS verification for the limited scope of PoCs.

-The *contactNodes* are a list of remote storage cluster nodes (must be on the IBM Spectrum Scale *damon network*) to be contacted for the remote mount.
+The *contactNodes* are a list of remote storage cluster nodes (must be on the IBM Spectrum Scale *daemon network*) to be contacted for the remote mount.
 IBM Spectrum Scale CNSA will automatically pick 3 nodes if none are specified.

 *Note:* If you stay with *cnsa-remote-gui-secret* as name for secret holding the IBM Spectrum Scale CNSA user credentials